miso-lims/walkthroughs/_includes/uorders.md

 The _Orders_ page is used to decide what needs to be sequenced.

-1. From the navigation menu, choose _Orders_.
+1. From the navigation menu, choose _Active Orders_.
-1. Verify that the pool you just created is listed in the _Active_ tab.
+1. Verify that the pool you just created is listed.

 Columns on this page will disappear if there are no entries (_e.g._, the _Failed_ column will not be shown if there are no failed runs).
 When enough